rtibi/MCW-Azure-Stack/Hands-on lab/HOL unguided - Azure Stack.md

 #### Exit criteria

--   The application settings for the web app should be configured to reference the newly created storage account and Azure SQL Database.
+-   The application settings for the web app should be configured to reference the newly created storage account and Azure SQL Database

 ### Task 4: Publish the Contoso Financial Web Application